KadenMc/PreprocessingHTR/README.md

 The first pre-processing step is to border the page.

-This can be done fairly simply using `cv2.findContours` and by detecting the largest contour whose approximate shape is a square  (using `cv2.approxPolyDP`).
+This can be done fairly simply using `cv2.findContours` and detecting the largest contour whose approximate shape is a square  (using `cv2.approxPolyDP`).
 Then, we can create an approximate rectangle from that contour and crop to it.
-The disadvantage to this method is that, if the page is not straight, either will the crop.
+The disadvantage to this method is that, if the page is not straight, then neither will the crop.

-An alternative method is the `four_point_transform` from `imutils.perspective`, which actually transofrm the page to be straight while cropping it, however, because this sometimes leaves the paper warped, it is preferred  to simply use the first method.
+An alternative method is the `four_point_transform` from `imutils.perspective`, which actually transofrms the page to be straight while cropping it, however, because this sometimes leaves the paper warped, it is preferred  to simply use the first method.

 ![bordered](doc/1bordered.jpg)